swarmlab-hybrid/textlab/README.md

 ## Swarmlab is a collection of services that aims to

- > -    provide teachers and professors with online remote tools to do their lessons
+ > -    provide teachers and professors tools to do their lessons
  >
  > -    give students the opportunity to study real life examples in their chosen area of expertise
  >